Recoskie/JDasm/docs/Machine.md

 <br />

-In a way ARM has a much more flexible instruction set.
+In a way, ARM has a much more flexible instruction set.
 Thus instructions can be conditional to the result of the previous instruction.
 Making it easy to build complex functions using a reduced instruction set.

 <br />